Best Patio Covers for Heavy Snow: What Actually Works in the Okanagan

 How long do aluminum patio covers last in snowy climates?

-Quality aluminum covers with appropriate snow load ratings typically last 20 to 30 years or more with minimal maintenance.
+Quality aluminum covers built for local snow conditions typically last 20 to 30 years or more with minimal maintenance.
 Unlike wood, aluminum doesn’t crack, warp, rot, or become brittle in cold weather.
 The main enemies are physical damage and neglected drainage systems.

 Can I convert my existing patio cover to handle more snow?